ovlb/www.ovl.design/_src/pages/text/blog/vibe-coding.md

 The section where I situate technological solutions in the realm of the social

 ### Every tab you take, every prompt you make

+It’s easy to forget to reduce the debate over generated code to lines of code, shipped features.
+To get lost in technicalities, and forget how all of this comes to be.

+This is no article that aims to explain generative AI more general, or Large Language Models in particular.
+But we can’t have an argument about coding assistants and not talk about the material realities these assitants are embedded in.

+For one, this reality is situated in data centers.
+This year alone, companies are expected to [spend as much as $375 billion](https://www.nytimes.com/2025/08/27/business/economy/ai-investment-economic-growth.html) to expand data center capacity.
+These centers house more and more chips, need more and more energy and water.

+Data center development has become a point of contention, as centers prop up the electricity bills of neighbouring communities, poison their drinking water, and send a constang hummmmm through the air. _Business Insider_ tracked this in their [The True Cost of Data Centers](https://www.businessinsider.com/ai-data-center-development-true-cost-environmental-impact-2025-6) report.
+The activist group _The Maybe_ compiled five global stories in [Where Clouds Meets Cement](https://www.themaybe.org/research/data-center-report-where-cloud-meets-cement).
+Data centers already [gobble up 20% of Ireland’s electricity](https://www.nytimes.com/2025/10/20/technology/ai-data-center-backlash-mexico-ireland.html), and are increasingly met with disdain and resistance by local communities.

+With every code completion, every question we ask in chat, every time we are to lazy to fix this unused variable ourselves, we make use of resources our planet might not be able to sustain.
+Ignoring this, is making a fool out of the whole discussion.

 ### Accessibility